amf60/Vac_Covid19_BR_SC_Combinations_of_Concern_2/README.md

 • c32_sistema_origem

-## Rationale for adding those variables:
+# Rationale for adding those variables:

-### c29_v_descricao_dose:
+## c29_v_descricao_dose:

-...As mentioned before, inconsitency between columns c-26, c30 and c_31, implies that, based on the data available in a individual register, we can not confirm which vaccine an individual received.
+* As mentioned before, inconsitency between columns c-26, c30 and c_31, implies that, based on the data available in a individual register, we can not confirm which vaccine an individual received.

-...From the safety and operational point of view, it has potential for disrupt the obligatory pharmacovigilance follow up for each individual as well as planning from local to federal level for the resuply of vaccines for the second dose.
+* From the safety and operational point of view, it has potential for disrupt the obligatory pharmacovigilance follow up for each individual as well as planning from local to federal level for the resuply of vaccines for the second dose.

-...The two most used vaccines have sigifnicant differences for the interval between Dose 1 and Dose 2 - Coronavac: 30 days and AstraZeneca (120 days).
+* The two most used vaccines have sigifnicant differences for the interval between Dose 1 and Dose 2 - Coronavac: 30 days and AstraZeneca (120 days).
 So by adding this variable to the analyses we may be able to assess some historical evolution of this issue.

-### c32_sistema_origem:
+## c32_sistema_origem:

-...If we ignore the spelling errors, I identified in this column, 6 different source systems available to local vaccinations teams to be used to register all the data from the vaccination of each individual.
+* If we ignore the spelling errors, I identified in this column, 6 different source systems available to local vaccinations teams to be used to register all the data from the vaccination of each individual.

-...I hope we could isolate any potential link between a source system and set(s) of 'combination of concern'.
+* I hope we could isolate any potential link between a source system and set(s) of 'combination of concern'.

-# DEFINING 'COMBINATION OF CONCERN'
+# FORMALLY DEFINING 'COMBINATIONS OF CONCERN' - (CoC)

 'Combination of concern': within an individual registration (rows from our master dataset and/or SC UDVE dataset), combination of data between columns c26_v_fabricante_nome, c30_v_codigo and c31_v_nome, that does not allow to confirm which vaccine an individual received.